paulmooreparks/Tortilla/README.md

 It's very early days for Maize, so don't expect too much in the way of application usability.
 So far, I've enabled a basic text- mode console for input and output.
 Next, I'll start creating a file-system device.
-In the future I plan to port Clang or GCC to
-Maize so that I can port Linux to the virtual CPU.
+In the future I plan to port Clang or GCC to work with Maize binaries so that I can eventually port Linux to the virtual CPU.

 In the short term, I'm implementing a very basic OS over a simple BIOS.
 It will provide a basic character-mode CLI to allow building and running simple Maize programs from within the virtual CPU environment.

-I'll eventually port Maize to a much faster language, likely either C++ or Rust.
-I started out with .NET because I wanted to play with .NET Core, and that got me multi-platform and a lot less headaches for writing code quickly and implementing devices.
+I'll eventually port Maize to a much lower-level language, likely either C++ or Rust.
+I started out with .NET and C# because I wanted to play with .NET Core, and that bought me immediate multi-platform support and a lot fewer headaches for writing code quickly and for implementing devices.

-## Hello, World
+## Hello, World!

 Here is a simple "Hello, World!" application written in Maize assembly.